viperproject/gobra-book/src/03/predicates.md

 ## Creating predicate instances with `fold`
 The `fold` statement exchanges the body of a predicate for a predicate instance.
-In the following example we allocate a new list and highlight with `assert`s that the assertion from the body of `elements` holds for `l`.
+In the following example, we allocate a new list and highlight with `assert`s that the assertion from the body of `elements` holds for `l`.
-With the statement `fold elements(l)` we exchange these for the predicate instance `elements(l)` as a token representing access to the list.
+With the statement `fold elements(l)`, we exchange these for the predicate instance `elements(l)` as a token representing access to the list.
-However, `acc(&l.Value)` has been exhaled and we may no longer access `l.Value`:
+However, `acc(&l.Value)` has been exhale, and and we may no longer access `l.Value`:
 ``` go does_not_verify
 {{#include list.go:fold}}
 ```